g-testo/solidity-school/std-0/2_Storage/README.md

 # Storage
 ## Problem Statement

-Write a contract to set a hard coded value (e.g: suppose 5) to an integer variable.
+Write a contract to set a hard coded value of "5" to an *integer* variable.
 User can check its value anytime without consuming gas.

 ## Informational Hint
 ### Integer